 THE INVESTMENT MANAGER.
-Variant Investments, LLC serves as the investment adviser (the "Investment Manager") of the Fund and will be responsible for determining and implementing the Fund's overall investment strategy, including direct investments.
+Variant Investments, LLC serves as the investment adviser (the "Investment Manager") of the Fund and is responsible for determining and implementing the Fund's overall investment strategy, including direct investments.
 The Investment Manager is an investment adviser registered with the SEC under the Advisers Act.
-As of June 30, 2018.
-The Investment Manager and its affiliates had assets under management of approximately \$24 million.
+As of October 1, 2019.
+The Investment Manager and its affiliates had assets under management of approximately \$168 million.